 Messages are customizable with visual styles, corporate branding, and display text, so you are offered a familiar and contextual experience.
 Messages are assigned to Application Rules.
 A message will display different properties depending on which of these targets it is assigned to.
 To view the differences, a Preview option allows you to toggle between the Application Preview and the Content Preview.
 This is available from the Preview dropdown menu located in the top-right corner of the details pane.

 Once defined, a message may be assigned to an individual rule in the Workstyles Rules tab by editing the rule.
-Depending on the type of Workstyle you’ve created, Privilege Management for Mac may auto-generate certain messages for you to use.
+Depending on the type of Workstyle you’ve created, Endpoint Privilege Management for Mac may auto-generate certain messages for you to use.